Spider Bites from either the Brown Recluse or the Black Widow can be serious, if not life-threatening.

 Step 4.
 Leave it on the affected area for a few hours, then reapply as needed.

 It may come as a surprise, but starchy potatoes are good for more than just chips and fries: they actually have anti-inflammatory and soothing properties, with the added benefit of being a natural moisturizer.
-Using a poultice made from a fresh potato can bring down pain and swelling, as well as promote faster healing.
+Using a poultice for a spider bite that is made from a fresh potato can bring down pain and swelling, as well as promote faster healing.

 To use this remedy, do these: